josugoar/argdeco/README.md

 > Opinionated **argparse** wrapper

+* API breaking change in later versions due to major refactor!!

 * Follows the same decorating order as regular **argparse**

 * Recommended to install the development version directly from the repository